RhubarbVR/RhubarbVR_Newer_Old/README.md

    ```
 4. Click build at the top
 5. Build solution
-6. In the Platforms/Rhubarb_VR_DotNet/bin/ you will find the compiled binary
+6. In the Rhubarb_VR_HeadLess/bin/ you will find the compiled binary for the headless

 ### Compiling Linux